Dharma Merchant Services Review

 Their rates are really good too.
 I had an account through another provider and no one had been able to beat the rates I was paying, until Jeff looked at my account.
 So I switched too and since then, I continue to be very happy with the services I’ve been receiving.
 I can’t recommend them more highly.
 I know the scale only goes up to five, but I’d give them a six.

 …And that’s just on our site.
 Look around and you’ll find even more.
 Even Yelp users, who are notoriously harsh in my experience, have given DMS a perfect score.
 Feel free to check out Dharma’s fully-disclosed (first/last name plus business name) testimonials from businesses and non-profits while you’re at it.

 What else can I say?
 Dharma Merchant Services is simply among the best of the best when it comes to honesty and integrity.
 They provide quality service and excellent prices.
 With such amazing services and sales practices, it’s no wonder that Dharma comes in as an absolute favorite merchant account provider.
-While they don’t do the actual processing or gateway services in-house, they have excellent connections in the industry and seem to get the most out of their partnerships.
+They have excellent connections in the industry and seem to get the most out of their partnerships.
 For low-volume merchants (under $10K monthly in card payments), you should head on over to Flint Mobile instead.
 Dharma refers all low-volume merchants to Flint.